alibaba/GraphScope/docs/flex/interactive/development/dev_and_test.md

 ## Testing

-There are many test cases designed for Interactive, you can refer to [interactive.yaml](https://github.com/alibaba/GraphScope/blob/main/.github/workflows/interactive.yml) for the github workflow.
+Numerous test cases have been created for Interactive, which can be referenced in the GitHub workflow[interactive.yaml](https://github.com/alibaba/GraphScope/blob/main/.github/workflows/interactive.yml).
-Here is a simple test case for verifying the correctness of SDK and interactive admin service.
+Below is a basic test case for validating the accuracy of the SDK and interactive admin service.

-First we need to create a directory as Interactive workspace, and try to create a new graph with name `modern_graph` and import data to the graph.
+Initially, a directory needs to be established as the Interactive workspace, then proceed to create a new graph named `modern_graph` and import data into the graph.

 ```bash
 # Clone the testing data